Coq au Vin

 Cook the Veggies

-• Add 1/4 cup broth and cognac, deglazing the pan and stirring occasionally until lighty browned, about 10+ minutes.
+- Add 1/4 cup broth and cognac, deglazing the pan and stirring occasionally until lightly browned, about 10+ minutes.

-• Stir in the garlic and cook for ~1 minute until fragrant, if things are sticking add a splah of broth or cognac
+- Stir in the garlic and cook for ~1 minute until fragrant, if things are sticking add a splash of broth or cognac

 Make Magic

-• Add 3/4 bottle of the wine, remaining chicken broth, bacon, sprigs of thyme and bay leaves, deglazing the pan (scrapping up the browned bits)
+- Add 3/4 bottle of the wine, remaining chicken broth, bacon, sprigs of thyme and bay leaves, deglazing the pan (scraping up the browned bits)

 Finishing it up

-• When just about done, add the remaining wine and butter, stirring to full integrate it.
+- When just about done, add the remaining wine, stirring to fully integrate it.